rcpsl/DeepBern-Nets/README.md

 2. Adversarial training mode (using PGD attacks)
 3. Clean training mode

 The training mode can be specified by modifying the `TRAIN.MODE` parameter in the configuration file.
 To see examples of different training modes and their usage, refer to the sample configuration files located in the `configs` directory.
-The models are saved in the `experiments` folder which can be configure in the config file.
+The models are saved in the designated `experiments` folder, the location of which can be configured within the configuration file.